matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable.md

 <a name="addRowsFromArray" id="addRowsFromArray"></a>
 ### `addRowsFromArray()`

-Adds many rows from an array.
+Adds multiple rows from an array.

-You can add Row metadata with this method.
+You can add row metadata with this method.

 #### Signature